 A popular choice for tattoos, skull designs can be as whimsical, realistic, or spooky as you like.
-To make your tattoo feel especially Halloween-y, consider designs with lots of orange and black (and some purple accents).
-Or add some extra Halloween symbols around it, such as black cats, cauldrons, and maybe even candy corn.
+To make your tattoo feel especially Halloween-y, consider designs with lots of orange and black (and some purple accents) such as this Día de los Muertos inspired design.
+Or add some extra Halloween symbols, such as black cats, cauldrons, and maybe even candy corn.

-You can add Halloween charm to just about anything, as this cute sushi tattoo proves.
-The happy little bats and pumpkin lend a definite October 31 vibe, but the sushi is clearly the subject.
+You can add Halloween charm to just about anything, as this cute jack-o-lantern lollipop tattoo proves.
+With a big bite out of the candy and the black and orange swirly stem, it’s a definite October 31 vibe.
 Here’s to Halloween-inspired tattoos that are more adorable than scary.

 Let’s hear it for that absolute classic of ‘90s horror films,